Previously, we shared 5 easy ways to find balance and prevent age-related falls.

-Because, we have to face facts—no matter how active and aware you are, your balance will decrease with age.
+Because, we have to face facts—no matter how active and aware you are, your balance decreases with age.

-The key is to make sure that your body can take it.
-And that means strong muscles and bones.
+And that means developing strong muscles and bones.

-But before I tell you how to strengthen your bones—many of the most effective methods a surprise—we have to understand why your bones are getting weaker to begin with.
+But before we tell you how to strengthen your bones, it's important to understand why your bones are getting weaker, to begin with.

 From bendy to brittle